 The base snickerdoodle recipe here yields a chewy-crisp cookie.
-If you’ve always wanted to customize a baking recipe, but find the idea kind of intimidating, snickerdoodles are a great place to start.
-You can add pretty much whatever spices you’d like to the sugar coating, and it’s easy to taste the sugar mixture as you go to decide whether you want to add more or less.
-It should taste quite strong, because each cookie will only get a small amount, but not so strong that it’s unpleasant.
+If you’ve always wanted to customize a baking recipe, but find the idea intimidating, snickerdoodles are a great starting point.
+You can add pretty much whatever spices you’d like to the sugar coating, and you can taste it as you go.
 Spices and powdered tea won’t affect the chemistry of the recipe, and it’s really all about flavor customization.

 So feel free to experiment!
-The dough includes some ground-up black tea, which you can leave in or out, depending on whether you want its flavor (it won’t affect the texture of the dough one bit).
+This recipe’s dough includes some ground-up black tea, which you can leave in or omit.
+It won’t affect the texture of the dough one bit.

-- anise cinnamon: Omit the black tea in the cookies and sugar coating, and replace the cardamom with 2 tablespoons of cinnamon and a small amount of ground anise seed.
+- anise cinnamon: Omit the black tea in the cookies and sugar coating.
+Replace the cardamom with 2 tablespoons of cinnamon and a small amount of ground anise seed.
 Add the anise seed about 1/4 teaspoon at a time, and taste the sugar mixture as you go.
-My preference for anise is never to add so much that it makes something taste like licorice—instead, it should add an element that feels like an emotionally moving single note held on the violin.
+My preference for anise is never to add so much that it makes something taste like licorice.
+Instead, it should add an element that feels like an emotionally moving single note held on the violin.
 Or if you’re not a metaphor person, just taste as you go, and stop once you’re happy with it.

-- masala chai: Leave the black tea in both the dough and sugar coating, and replace the cardamom with your favorite warming spices you’d find paired with tea, like this recipe from the chai box, featuring cardamom, cloves, cinnamon, and fennel.
-Add about 1 to 2 teaspoons of ground spices at a time, and taste as you go (use more sparingly than cinnamon, but more generously than straight-up cardamom—you’ll want to use different blends in different amounts).
+- masala chai: Leave the black tea in both the dough and sugar coating.
+Replace the cardamom with your favorite warming spices.
+Spice blends that work well with tea are perfect.
+Try this recipe from the chai box, featuring cardamom, cloves, cinnamon, and fennel.
+Add about 1 to 2 teaspoons of ground spices at a time, and taste as you go.
+Use more sparingly than cinnamon, but more generously than straight-up cardamom—you’ll want to use different blends in different amounts.

-- coriander cinnamon: Omit the black tea in the cookies and sugar coating, and replace the cardamom with 2 tablespoons of cinnamon and 2 teaspoons of ground coriander.
-My friend Rebecca says that coriander smells to her like Cap’n Crunch, which makes me realize why I love using it in small amounts in sweets.
-If you add too much, it’ll taste perfumey, but if you add just a little, people will just be that little “ooh, these are so good! but what is that background note that reminds me of Saturday mornings??”
+- coriander cinnamon: Omit the black tea in the cookies and sugar coating.
+Replace the cardamom with 2 tablespoons of cinnamon and 2 teaspoons of ground coriander.
+My friend Rebecca says that coriander smells to her like Cap’n Crunch, which might be why I love using it in small amounts in sweets.
+If you add too much, it’ll taste perfumey.
+But if you add just a little, people will just be that little “ooh, these are so good! but what is that background note that reminds me of Saturday mornings??”

-- plain old cinnamon: Omit the black tea in the cookies and sugar coating, and replace the cardamom with 2 tablespoons of cinnamon.
+- plain old cinnamon: Omit the black tea in the cookies and sugar coating.
+Replace the cardamom with 2 tablespoons of cinnamon.
 It’s a classic for a reason!

 a quick PSA about the phrase “chai spiced” and “chai tea”